Frequently Asked Questions

 -

-No. Once you’ve purchased the Stage It guide, then you will be provided with a code to download and use the materials any way you like.
+No. Once you’ve purchased the Stage It guide, then you will be provided with a code to download and use the materials, including four abridged plays, any way you like.
 There are no additional or hidden fees.
 Stage It has intentionally been priced as low as possible to make it easily accessible.